 From the preceding discussion, it is easily seen that all turbomachinery drive trains driven by synchronous motors must be subjected to a rigorous torsional vibration analysis during the design phase of the program to assure structural adequacy.
-It is, therefore, the primary intent of this paper to present such a procedure.
+It is, therefore, one of the primary intents of this tutorial to present such a procedure.